CONVERSATIONAL TOPICS

 It doesn't matter if we live in a place where street fighting occurs and we, either by our own will or not, find ourselves involved and engaged in street fighting.

-That is one pragmatic way in which martial arts practice correctly and practiced in a very specific way can be useful.
+That is one pragmatic way in which martial arts practiced in a very specific way can be useful and potentially life saving.

-Let me explain.
 If you are a swimmer, you will build extreme endurance to swimming.
 So the more you swim, the faster you swim, the stronger you are.
 And you can endure more and more - swimming.
 If you're a jogger, the more you jog, the longer distances you can cover and eventually - possibly - the faster and further you can jog.
+Basically you become capable of jogging more.

 Martial arts, on the other hand, have a very, very valuable benefit.
-"Stressors" actually hit you in multiple ways, from multiple places, in various ways, all the time and all the time different.
-What you build is layers of that armor.
+"Stressors" actually hit you in multiple ways, from multiple places, in various ways, all the time and every time differently.
+What you build this way are layers of that armor.

-Not one single, very strong layer against one single, very strong stressor.
-No, you build multiple "fluid" layers.
+Not one single very strong layer against one single very strong stressor.
+No, you build multiple "fluid" (adaptable) layers.

 These layers emerge and shift as needed against particular stressors.
 In other words, we prepare ourselves by training in martial arts to have a very strong armor against one thing that we all do in life - FACE OBSTACLES.

 So the question is, can someone without martial arts training overcome obstacles in life?
-And that's a really silly question, isn't it?
+That's a really silly question, isn't it?

 There are multiple levels in which we are stressed during our martial arts training, and that becomes part of our armor, that becomes part of our internal strength, internal skill at using mental and physical power.

-To me, this is the true pragmatic, hidden secret, the treasure of martial arts practice - if it is done correctly, if it is not just a mere choreograph dance, sometimes just for fun.
+To me, this is the true pragmatic, hidden “secret”, the treasure of martial arts practice - if it is done correctly, if it is not just a mere choreographed dance, sometimes just for fun.

 It requires very diligent, very honest practice, but also very intelligent practice, not just repeating the same hard element over and over again until you're perfecting it.
 Then you become just like that one swimmer, incredibly good at that one element.

-No, the intelligence in martial arts is something much more complex than repeating 10,000 times the same thing.
-It has something to do with variables, minute changes, adaptation, flexibility of your mind and body, but mostly of your mind.
+Intelligence in martial arts - and movement in general - is something much more complex than repeating 10,000 times the same thing.
+It has something to do with variables, minute changes, adaptation, flexibility of your mind and body, but mostly of your mindset.

-The practice of martial arts, done intelligently and done with the purpose to create a true practical pragmatic internal armor is a very complex and very beautiful method and practice.
+The practice of martial arts, done intelligently and done with the purpose (pragmatically) to create a true practical internal armor is a very complex and very beautiful method and practice.

-You can find it in certain places if you look for it, and you can find out very easy if a dojo or school or martial arts Institute or teacher has it or not, if they offer you that complex sphere of stressors with the purpose to create that specific internal armor, not just one particular response, one particular type of form, one particular type of style, one particular type of dogma or belief system.
+You can find it in certain places if you look for it, and you can find out very easy if a martial arts school or teacher has it or not, if they offer you that complex sphere of stressors with the purpose to create that specific internal armor, not just one particular response, one particular type of form, one particular type of style, one particular type of dogma or belief system.
 So you have to be very careful when you choose your martial arts.

-When you choose your instructor, Sensei, or teacher or Sifu, you have to find first - you have to learn first - what it is you're looking for and to understand that you'll find what you're looking for.
+When you choose your instructor, Sensei, or teacher or Sifu, you have to figure out first what it is you're looking for and to understand that you will find what you're looking for.
 So if internally, in your mind, even subconsciously, you would just like to look very good when you move around, you'll find that - very good looking form; you'll be attracted to it, and you'll fall into it and remain trapped into it pretty much for years.

-However, if that's not your goal, you will find a much deeper level of martial arts, a pragmatic level of martial arts, either for combat, like I said, or for this internal armor, which has nothing to do with combat, has nothing to do with the need for skillful fighting.
-And yet that is one of the side effects of that kind of training.
-But it's not the ultimate goal of it.
+However, if that's not your goal, you will find a much deeper level of martial arts, a pragmatic level of martial arts, either for combat, like I said, or for this internal armor, which has nothing to do with combat, has nothing to do with the need for skillful fighting even though that is one of the side effects of that kind of training, but it's not the ultimate goal of it.

-Of course, the first pragmatic style, which is the first pragmatic aspect of it, which is for combat, for true fighting, creates the same kind of armor, evidently.
-However, eventually it doesn't focus on a few key aspects of humanity, of value or virtue or intelligence.
+Of course, the first pragmatic aspect and style - which is for combat, for true fighting - creates the same kind of armor, evidently.
+However, it eventually misses the mark on focusing on a few key aspects of humanity, of value or virtue or intelligence.

-So I think the two pragmatic aspects of martial arts are both incredibly important and absolutely valid.
-Both of them, and somehow a little bit overlapping.
+So I think the two pragmatic aspects of martial arts are both incredibly important and absolutely valid and somehow a little bit overlapping.
 Not much, but just enough.

-And of course, you have this third possible aspect which is that you're practicing for health like Westernized Tai Chi and your moves are in tune with your breath and circulation and helps with your mental state.
-I agree that is one way of approaching martial arts.
-I am not going to contest or argue the validity and the true virtue of such claims because I've seen the opposite too.
-However, I do understand and I completely agree that you can have and you can find movement and practice that slows you down and helps you recover from emotional stress or even from pain.
+Of course, you have a third possible practical aspect which is that you're practicing for health like Westernized Tai Chi for example, and your moves are in tune with your breath, posture, etc. and helps with your mental state and physical condition.
+I agree that is yet another way of approaching martial arts.
+I do understand and I completely agree that you can find movement and practice that slows you down and helps you recover from emotional stress or even from pain.

 So yes, that is another pragmatic aspect of martial arts if practice varies specifically for that specific healing reason, but that also is included in the armor pragmatic approach because, you see, that is also one possible stressor.
-So in a very counter intuitive way, when you're building the proper internal armor of martial arts, you already have built-in that system and that training healing properties, if we're to call them that, properties that help with your mental and emotional and physical balance, which is health.
+So in a very counter-intuitive way, when you're building the proper internal armor of martial arts, you already have that system of healing properties built-in, if we're to call them that, properties that help with your mental and emotional and physical balance, which is health.

 That is my thought about the martial arts' "internal armor" pragmatic treasure secret, That's not so secret after all - just simply not "stressed" enough within the academic aspect of Martial Arts instruction and methodology.